JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To set the first droid z position, set "Droid1PositionZ = value". value is an integer.
 The default value is the DroidsPositionZ value.
 To set the second droid z position, set "Droid2PositionZ = value". value is an integer.
 The default value is the DroidsPositionZ value.
 To invert the hangar floor for the droids, set "IsDroidsFloorInverted = 1".
 When set to 0, the floor is below the droids.
 When set to 1, the floor is above the droids.
+To not update the first droid, set "Droid1Update = 0".
+To not update the second droid, set "Droid2Update = 0".
 To set the Hangar Roof Crane position, set "HangarRoofCranePositionX = value X", "HangarRoofCranePositionY = value Y" and "HangarRoofCranePositionZ = value Z".
 The values are integers.
 The default value for HangarRoofCranePositionX is -1400.
 The default value for HangarRoofCranePositionY is 786.
 The default value for HangarRoofCranePositionZ is -282.
 To set the Hangar Roof Crane axis, set "HangarRoofCraneAxis = value".
 0 means the X axis.
 1 means the Y axis.
 2 means the Z axis.
 The default value is 0.
 To define the range of Hangar Roof Crane animation, set "HangarRoofCraneLowOffset = value" and "HangarRoofCraneHighOffset = value".
 The values are relative to the Hangar Roof Crane initial position.